gbinal/hacker-storytelling/_posts/2013-01-23-the-api-stack.md

 {% include JB/setup %}

 <p><a href="http://theapistack.com"><img src="https://s3.amazonaws.com/kinlane-productions/hacker-storytelling/The-API-Stack-Screenshot.png" align="right" width="250" style="padding: 15px;" /></a></p>
-<p>The API Stack is the top APIs and the industries that are putting APIs to use, established by monitoring over 1500 APIs around the globe.
+<p><a href="http://theapistack.com">The API Stack</a> is the top APIs and the industries that are putting APIs to use, established by monitoring over 1500 APIs around the globe.
 Includes news and analysis and in-depth industry reports.</p>

 <p>The API Stack consists of:</p>
 <ul>